computationalcore/scalabel-doc/src/video-tracking.rst

 Track Linking
 =====================================
 Sometimes an object reappears in the frame due to occlusion or re-entrance, and track linking enables individual tracks to be linked as a single instance.
-Select a label, click "Track-Link", and click on any other tracks that you want to link with this label.
+Select a label, click "Track-Link" or press ``Ctrl-L`` (``Cmd-L`` for Mac users), and click on any other tracks that you want to link with this label.
 The tracks you choose to link appears in dashed lines.
-Click "Finish Track-Link" to finish this operation.
+Click "Finish Track-Link" or hit ``Enter`` to finish this operation.

 .. figure:: https://s3-us-west-2.amazonaws.com/scalabel-public/demo/videos/box2d_tracking_track-link.gif
     :width: 600px